Skeletons, pumpkins, cobwebs, and headstones decorate a front door for Halloween.

 Stock Up on Spooky Sweets

-You spent so much time perfecting your fall decor, getting your apartment ready for trick-or-treaters, and anticipating the big night; the last thing you want is to run out of candy.
-Ask your neighbors to see how much traffic to expect or try to remember how many trick-or-treaters you got last year.
-Give your best estimate and always buy an extra bag of candy.
-The worst thing that can happen is that you have an extra bag of sweets to enjoy!
+You spent so much time perfecting your fall decor, getting your apartment ready for trick-or-treaters, and anticipating the big night, the last thing you want is to run out of candy.
+Ask your neighbors how much traffic you should expect or try to remember how many trick-or-treaters you got last year.

 Channel Your Inner Monster